Dave Mackay

 David Craig Mackay (14 November 1934 – 2 March 2015) was a Scottish football player and manager.
-Mackay was best known for a highly successful playing career with Heart of Midlothian, the Double-winning Tottenham Hotspur side of 1961, and winning the league with Derby County as a manager.
-He also represented Scotland 22 times, and was selected for their 1958 FIFA World Cup squad.
-Mackay tied with Tony Book of Manchester City for the Football Writers' Association's Footballer of the Year award in 1969 and was later listed by the Football League in their "100 Legends", as well as being an inaugural inductee to both the English and Scottish Football Halls of Fame.
-He was described, by Tottenham Hotspur, as one of their greatest players and was known as 'the heartbeat' of their most successful ever team.
+Mackay was best known for a highly successful playing career with Heart of Midlothian, the double-winning Tottenham Hotspur side of 1961 and winning the league with Derby County as a manager.
+He also represented Scotland 22 times and was selected for their 1958 FIFA World Cup squad.
+Mackay tied with Tony Book of Manchester City for the Footballer of the Year award in 1969 and was later listed by the Football League in their "100 Legends", as well as being an inaugural inductee to both the English and Scottish Football Halls of Fame.
+He was described by Spurs as one of their greatest players and was known as 'the heartbeat' of their most successful ever team.

 Early life

 Mackay was born in Edinburgh.
 His father was a printer who worked for The Scotsman newspaper.
-As a young footballer, he was a Scottish Schoolboy internationalist.
+As a young footballer, he was a Scottish Schoolboy international.